Urinary Incontinence in Men

 *Urinary incontinence (UI) in men facts Medically Edited by: Melissa Conrad Stöppler, MD

 - The definition of urinary incontinence in men is the unintentional loss of urine.
-Weak bladder muscles, overactive bladder muscles, certain prostate conditions, and nerve damage are just some of the possible underlying causes of urinary incontinence in men.
+Weak or damaged bladder muscles, overactive bladder muscles, certain prostate conditions, and nerve damage are just some of the possible underlying causes of urinary incontinence in men.

 - There are different types of urinary incontinence in men, including stress incontinence, urge incontinence, and overflow incontinence.
+Some men may have one, two, or all three types of incontinence.

 - Treatment of urinary incontinence in men may include behavioral treatments, like bladder training and Kegel exercises, medication, surgery, or a combination of these therapies.
-Support groups may also be recommended.

 - Research is ongoing to discover new and better treatments for urinary incontinence in men.